 Pet Owner and Dog Demographics Final Thoughts

-Dog owner demographics show that there's been an increase in dog and cats adoption since the beginning of the pandemic.
+Dog owner demographics show that there's been an increase in dog and cat adoption since the beginning of the pandemic.
 However, adopting is a much bigger decision than you think.

 Adopting a dog or a cat is like welcoming a new family member.
-Take into consideration the physical, emotional, and financial aspects of adopting a new pet.
+Consider the physical, emotional, and financial aspects of adopting a new pet.